Daniel-Lawless/Cat-Classifier-NN-From-Scratch/README.md

 and the mean ($\beta$) of the z values, allowing for more stable and faster learning.

 # Technical overview
-Here is a brief view at how some of the core concepts where implemented.
+Here is a brief view of how some of the core concepts where implemented.
 The full implementation of these components can be found in `neural_network.py` & `neural_net_optimized.py`.